philippauli/2020-ws_dopp/slides.md

 ---
 ## 7.The company example of **Zappos**

- * large, well-established and positioned company
+ * Large, well-established and positioned company
- * problem: execution of power and authority, bureaucracy
+ * Problem: execution of power and authority, bureaucracy
- * strategy change: from sales volume to satisfaction
+ * Strategy change: from sales volume to satisfaction
- * goal: increase adaptabioity, creativity, engegament, teamwork and transparency
+ * Goal: increase adaptabioity, creativity, engegament, teamwork and transparency
 ---

 Problems
-* some negative responses
+* Some negative responses
-* fears connceted to the absence of hierarchy
+* Fears connceted to the absence of hierarchy
-* boycott
+* Boycott
-* old behavioral patterns
+* Old behavioral patterns

 ---